Top 10 Vulnerability Management Metrics for Effective Reporting

 Strategic impact: Used for benchmarking patch effectiveness, this metric supports prioritization based on exploitability and business risk.
 Combined with exposure analytics, teams can validate whether patching efforts actually reduce exposure.

 Why it matters: Focuses on risk-based prioritization.
-Not all vulnerabilities are equal; tracking the remediation of those with the highest impact ensures resources are applied effectively.
+Not all vulnerabilities are equal; tracking the remediation of the highest-impact ones ensures resources are applied effectively.

 Strategic impact: A low remediation rate signals systemic gaps in vulnerability management, potentially requiring more resources or better prioritization tools.